strike-finance/perpetuals-smart-contracts/docs/specs.md

 #### Actions

 A Multi-UTxO indexer is used to match the input to the output.

-- Cancel Open Position Order
-  - The minted assets must be burnt, the owner must signed the transaction
-- Cancel Close Position Order
-  - Collateral assets and minted position assets are sent back to the positions validator with the correct datum values
-- Cancel Provide Liquidity Order
-  - Liquidity assets must be burnt, the owner must signed the transaction
-- Cancel Withdraw Liquidity Order

-  - Collateral assets and minted assets are sent back to the positions validator with the correct datum values
+** Batching Orders and Their Individual Validations **

 - **Open Position Order**

   - To open a position a UTxO must be sent to the positions validator with all the minted positions asset, the collateral, and that the datum values are correct

 - **Close Position Order**

   - The validator will look at the current price of the asset and check that the output is going to the owner contains the correct amount of assets and all positions

-- Provide Liquidity Order
+- **Provide Liquidity Order**

   - The UTxO must be send to the positions validator, the minted assets are not consumed and the datum values are correct

 - **Withdraw Liquidity Order**

   - The UTxO is going to the owner and it contains the correct amount assets

-- Liquidate Order
+- **Liquidate Order**

   - There are no outputs corresponding to a liquidate order.
 The collateral will simply be consumed by the pool UTxO

 - **Final validation**

   - After processing through all those orders.
 The validator will be looping through all the inputs and outputs through a reduce method and throw an exception when any of the above validation fails.
 The validator checks that the output pool UTxO has the correct amount of assets, and that the datum values are updated correctly.
 It will also check that the correct amount of assets are burnt.
 Example if 2 people closed their position, the validator will check that all the positions assets are burnt.
 If someone provided liquidity, it will check that the pool increased in assets.
+  - The batcher license must be present in the transaction so we know that the batcher initiated the transaction

+** Canceling Orders **

+- **Cancel Open Position Order**

+  - The minted assets must be burnt, the owner must signed the transaction

+- **Cancel Close Position Order**

+  - Collateral assets and minted position assets are sent back to the positions validator with the correct datum values

+- **Cancel Provide Liquidity Order**

+  - Liquidity assets must be burnt, the owner must signed the transaction

+- **Cancel Withdraw Liquidity Order**

+  - Collateral assets and minted assets are sent back to the positions validator with the correct datum values